codex-protocol/api-docs/source/includes/response-examples.md

 Property        | Type   | Description
 --------------- | ------ | -----------------------------------------------------
 type            | String | One of `['created', 'modified', 'transferred']`. oldOwnerAddress | String | The Ethereum address of the owner before this transaction occurred.
-For `created` events, this will be the [zero address](#zero-address).
+For `created` events, this will be the "zero address" (a special address that nobody can own, used as a "null value" for address-type variables.)
 For `modified` events, this will be the same as `newOwnerAddress`. newOwnerAddress | String | The Ethereum address of the after before this transaction occurred.
 For `modified` events, this will be the same as `oldOwnerAddress`. transactionHash | String | The Ethereum transaction hash of the transaction that emitted this event.